 While Kodi usually functions smoothly, as with anything else sometimes there are issues.
-One method of troubleshooting these issues is to examine the resulting error logs.
+One method of troubleshooting these issues is to examine the resulting error logs, especially using the Ares Wizard check log feature.
 These can usually give clues pointing to the problem that’s occurring and therefore lead to solutions.

 See also: How to fix common Kodi problems

 The latest stable version of Kodi is Kodi v17.6 “Krypton”.

 - 1 Important: Always Use A VPN With Kodi

 - 2 How Kodi and Ares Wizard error logs can help you to troubleshoot a problem